Azure-Samples/app-service-networking-samples/README.md

 1. In your GitHub repo add an additional secret: _AAD_SID_ and give it the value of the object id you just obtained.

 1. Inspect the [infradeploy.yml](.github/workflows/infradeploy.yml) file and update any environment variables at the top of the file to reflect your environment.

 1. In your GitHub repo, navigate to *Actions* and select the *deploy-app-svc-networking-sample* action.

+> [!NOTE]
+> In case you see a message that says _Workflows aren’t being run on this forked repository_, select the _I understand my workflows, go ahead and enable them_ button.

 1. Select *Run workflow* > *Run workflow*.

 1. This will start a new workflow run and deploy the necessary infrastructure.

 1. Double check in the Azure Portal that all resources got deployed correctly and are up and running.

 1. In the Azure Portal in your resource group, navigate to the _Deployments_ menu.
 Select the last deployment and next select _outputs_.

 1. Copy the value of the _principalId_ value.